 Many canned beans add calcium chloride to firm the beans and calcium disodium EDTA to retain color.
 Any time I can make our food cleaner (in addition to cheaper) with not too much time on my part is a win-win.

 How to Cook and Freeze Dry Beans

 - Bring to a boil over high heat, then lower heat to keep beans at a simmer for about 1 hour and 15 min.
 Do a taste test to see if they are done to your liking, they should be soft enough to eat, but relatively firm - don't let them get too soft or they will fall apart.

 - Drain beans in a colander and rinse well with cold water (this cools them faster).

 - Fill with cold, fresh water to just above the beans.
 There should still be 1 to 1-1/2 inch space between beans/water and top of container to allow for expansion in the freezer.

-- Label with the date and type of bean.
+- Seal and label with the date and type of bean.
 A piece of masking tape and a permanent marker work fine.

 - Place in the freezer.
 They keep for many months this way.